Licensed Psychologist specializing in the clinical treatment of Obsessive Compulsive Disorder (OCD) and anxiety disorders.

 Learn more

 • First Responders (i.e. those in EMS, police, fire, and/or emergency dispatchers) are subjected to daily, high-stakes situations for a living.
 A side-effect of these roles is increased risk of anxiety and post-traumatic stress.
-We support first responders with navigating:
+I support first responders with navigating:

 • Stress and trauma that accompany difficult calls